chnm/crdh-jekyll/_essays/v02-04-local-newspapers-and-lynchings.md

 newspapers and archives are vital sources to correct existing catalogues.

-*Lynching Definition and Catalogues*.
+### Lynching Definition and Catalogues

 To understand the pervasiveness of lynching in the South, it is essential to measure how many lynchings took place and who were the victims of lethal mob violence.
 A shared definition of what constitutes a lynching is necessary to provide a